 Amplitude's PLG Ceiling Stalled Revenue Growth at $295M and Compressed NDR From 119% to 103%

-Amplitude, a Enterprise Enterprise SaaS company, achieved measurable value creation through New Customer Acquisition and Customer Expansion.
-Amplitude's revenue grew from $238.
+Amplitude, a Enterprise Enterprise SaaS company, created value through New Customer Acquisition and Customer Expansion.

 Amplitude is a product analytics platform that enables software companies to understand user behavior, track product engagement, and run experiments to improve digital products.
 The company pioneered the 'product analytics' category, competing with Mixpanel, Heap (acquired by Contentsquare), and growing competition from Salesforce, Google Analytics 4, and data warehouse-native analytics tools.
 At its IPO via direct listing in September 2021, Amplitude had generated full-year FY2021 revenue of $167.3M (63% year-over-year growth from $102.5M in FY2020), a net revenue retention rate of approximately 119% as of the prospectus filing date, and a differentiated product in an underserved market (Amplitude 10-K FY2021; Amplitude direct listing prospectus, September 2021).